 As we’ve highlighted here on AwardWallet, American Airlines sometimes offers domestic economy award flights for as little as 5,000 miles each.

-To earn enough miles for one of these 5,000-mile domestic Web Special awards, you’ll need to save just under $6,000 in a Bask Mileage Savings Account for four months.
+To earn enough miles for one of these 5,000-mile domestic Web Special awards, you’ll need to save $10,000 in a Bask Mileage Savings Account for three months.

 That might sound like a lot of savings to get a free flight.
-However, if you put that same $6,000 in a savings account earning 4% interest, you’d earn just $80 in interest in four months.
-There aren’t many that you can book for just $80 anymore!
+However, if you put that same $10,000 in a savings account earning 4% interest, you’d earn just $100 in interest in three months.
+As long as you're getting more than $100 in value from the flight, you're coming out ahead.

 Fly to Hawaii